codeots-tds/NYC_TLC_Project/project_notes.md

 d. check average fare, and average tip amount and tip % by payment type

+e. look at trip time of day by customer amount

+f. look at trip time of day by payment type

 5. Policies:
  a.
 Encouraging/Enforcing cab drivers to accept debit/credit cards.
     - Card payers tend to tip higher.
     - Not everyone carries cash nowadays.
 For tourists, younger riders who don't really know the prices till after their ride they may only have enough cash for the ride.
     - Minimizes risk of theft and danger for driver and rider carrying cash.
     - Increase ridership; this might be a preferred option over rideshare if card transactions are allowed.
     - Business travelers get electronic recipts for expense reporting.
     - Increases the likelihood of competition with rideshare apps.

 6. Possible Issues:
    - Transaction fees.
 2.5%?
    - Learning how to adapt new technology.
+   - delay between payment charged and money appearing in account.

 7. How can this impact other TLC policies?
   a.
-Improve driver earnings without changing base fair prices for customers.
+Improve driver earnings without changing base fare prices for customers.
   b.
 Tie into wider cashless economy initatives like allowing crypto payments.
   c.
 Financial Transparency & Tax Compliance Policies.
   d.
 Modernizing TLC cab technology for a more seamless experience:
   - Enforcing more digital meters, screens etc. Further tying into NYC's green vehicle program as an incentive upgrade.
   e.
 Allow for better oversight on rider experience through real-time tracking.
   f.
 Equitable Customer Protection:
-  - allows for under priviledged people using prepaid cards(EBT, TAP) to get fair access to cabs.
+  - allows for under priviledged people using prepaid cards(EBT, TAP) to get fair access to cabs

 8. Additional Extra Credit:
   a.
 Does weather impact tip amount?